mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

                 fmt.Println("User created: ", <-done)
             }
         ```
-    If you are trying to read data from a channel but channel does not have a value available with it, it blocks the current goroutine and run other in a hope that some goroutine will push a value to the channel.
+If you are trying to read data from a channel but channel does not have a value available with it,
+it blocks the current goroutine and run other in a hope that some goroutine will push a value to the channel.
 Hence, this read operation will be blocking.
-Similarly, if you are to send data to a channel, it will block current goroutine and unblock others until some goroutine reads the data from it.
+Similarly, if you are to send data to a channel,
+it will block current goroutine and unblock others until some goroutine  reads the data from it.
 Hence, this send operation will be blocking.

 ### 13.What is a go routine
-  go routine are the foundations for concurrency in Go.
-  To execute the tasks independently
+- go routine are the foundations for concurrency in Go,To execute the tasks independently
-  Goroutines are cooperatively scheduled, rather than relying on the kernel to manage their time sharing.
+- Goroutines are cooperatively scheduled, rather than relying on the kernel to manage their time sharing.
-  The switch between goroutines only happens at well defined points, when an explicit call is made to the Go runtime scheduler The compiler knows the registers which are in use and saves them automatically.
+- The switch between goroutines only happens at well defined points, when an explicit call is made to the Go runtime scheduler
+- The compiler knows the registers which are in use  and saves them automatically.

 ### 14.Implement a map allowing concurrent access
 https://stackoverflow.com/questions/11063473/map-with-concurrent-access
 ### 15.How would you implement rate limiting
 https://gobyexample.com/rate-limiting
 ### 16.Why are go routines so cheap when compared to normal threads?
-Many goroutines are multiplexed onto a single operating system thread by the Go runtime.
+- Many goroutines are multiplexed onto a single operating system thread by the Go runtime.
-Because it doesn't need a switch to kernel context, rescheduling a goroutine is much cheaper than rescheduling a thread This makes goroutines cheap to create and cheap to switch between them.
-Tens of thousands of goroutines in a single process are the normal, hundreds of thousands are not unexpected.
+- Because it doesn't need a switch to kernel context, rescheduling a goroutine is much cheaper than rescheduling a thread This makes goroutines cheap to create and cheap to switch between them.
+-  Tens of thousands of goroutines in a single process are the normal, hundreds of thousands are not unexpected.
 ### 17.How Go’s garbage collection works?
-it uses mark and sweep algorithm if the machine is a multiprocessor, the collector runs on a separate CPU core in parallel with the main program
+- It uses mark and sweep algorithm if the machine is a multiprocessor, the collector runs on a separate CPU core in parallel with the main program
-Go programs have hundreds of thousands of stacks.
+- Go programs have hundreds of thousands of stacks.
 They are managed by the Go scheduler and are always preempted at GC safepoints.
-The Go scheduler multiplexes Go routines onto OS threads which hopefully run with one OS thread per HW thread.
+- The Go scheduler multiplexes Go routines onto OS threads which hopefully run with one OS thread per HW thread.
 That manage the stacks and their size by copying them and updating pointers in the stack.
-It’s a local operation so it scales fairly well.
+It’s a (user space not involved kernel interaction) so it scales fairly well.
 https://www.geeksforgeeks.org/mark-and-sweep-garbage-collection-algorithm/ <br />
 https://golang.org/doc/faq#garbage_collection
 ### 18.how to use channels as a work control mechanism